illinois-mla/phys-398-mla-image/development.md

 These dependencies will be the things that will actually be imported by the intended users (e.g. `pandas` and `matplotlib`) and not the dependencies of those imports.
 To make things more stable and reproducible the dependencies in the `requirements.txt` should all be fully pinned (i.e., for a SemVer package fully specified down to the patch release).

-While it may be possible for the intended code to work in an environment that provides a less complete description, e.g. using [compatible version syntax][PEP 440] (`~=`) to pin down only to the minor release, the computing environment should be viewed as [an application][application vs library] &mdash; the goal is runtime stability for existing code.
+While it may be possible for the intended code to work in an environment that provides a less complete description, e.g. using [compatible release syntax][PEP 440] (`~=`) to pin down only to the minor release, the computing environment should be viewed as [an application][application vs library] &mdash; the goal is runtime stability for existing code.

 ### Lock file